 Apart from jumping in puddles there are loads of games that can be played outside on a rainy day.
 Be inspired with our 12 Kids Rainy Day Games for Outdoor Fun.

+Over to you now.
 What are your favourite things to do with kids on a rainy day?
-Let us know in the comments box below.
+Leave a comment below and let us know – we’d love to hear from you!